Adversarial Disentanglement by Backpropagation with Physics-Informed Variational Autoencoder: Synthetic case studies

 This example demonstrates how the adversarial training prevents the model from compensating for all discrepancies between the physics-based model predictions and measurements.
 Suppose that a mass-spring-dashpot system undergoes damped harmonic motion, starting from an initial displaced position $x_0$, with no external excitation.
 It is assumed that each experiment is performed under varying temperature $T$, which is taken as the domain variable.
 The temperature affects the spring stiffness through the relationship $k(T) = k_{\mathrm{ref}} + \alpha_\mathrm{T} (T_\mathrm{ref} - T)$, with $T_\mathrm{ref} = 20.0$ C$^o$ and $\alpha_\mathrm{T} = 0.01$.
 The reference spring stiffness at $T_\mathrm{ref} = 20.0$ C$^o$ is assumed known and equal to $k_{\mathrm{ref}} = 1.0$ N/m.
 The mass $m$ is considered unknown and treated as a physics-grounded latent variable to be inferred from data.
-The damping coefficient $\zeta$ is taken to define the class of the system.
+The viscous damping coefficient $c_\mathrm{d}$ is taken to define the class of the system.
 Finally, it is assumed that the observations are subject to an unknown confounding influence in the form of small random perturbations of the initial displacement $x_0$.
-The equation of motion describing the system can be written as:

-Each triplet of observations is composed of a noisy displacement time series, and noisy scalar measurements of the damping coefficient $\zeta$ and temperature $T$.
-The latter are considered as class and domain variables respectively, such that $\bm{c}= (T)$ and $\bm{y} = (\zeta)$.
-Training and testing datasets are generated by drawing samples from the ground truth distribution and generating the oscillator displacement time-series using the true equation of motion shown in \autoref{eq:pendulum_eom}.
-The synthetic response measurements are subsequently contaminated with i.i.d. realizations of homoskedastic Gaussian white noise with standard deviation $\sigma_\mathrm{x} = 0.01$ m.
-The standard deviation of the measurement uncertainty of the domain and class observables are taken as $\sigma_\mathrm{c} = 0.01$ and $\sigma_\mathrm{y} = 0.01$ respectively.
 A summary of the generative factors, the prior distribution and the ground truth distribution is provided in \autoref{tab:oscillator_variables}.
-Each of the measured time-series is a vector of $64$ measurements, equally spaced within a time interval $t \in [0, 10]$ s.